Tuesday, October 19, 2021

 Thursday, May 13, 2021

 |DNA Structural Inherency|

 Wind two strands of elastic, eventually it will knot, ultimately it will double up on itself.
 Separate the strands.
-At the interject point forces will be directed to different regions and the separation will naturally return to the wound state of the band.
+From the point of unwinding forces will be directed to different regions and the separation will naturally return to the wound state of the band.
 Do the same with each of 10 different bands or strings of any type, they will all behave in much the same way.
 For a given section of DNA being transcribed, the effect of separation will be much the same.
 For a given gene, there will be sequences that can tolerate force to greater or lesser degrees.
 For different transcripts, of a gene variation at those sequences may be crucial to the integrity of transcription machinery that separates DNA strands to initiate replication to RNA and for the outcome.

 Cellular biology is enormously complex in all regards.
 The physics of molecular interaction, fluid dynamics, and chemistry combine in a system where cause and effect is near impossible to predict.
 At the most elementary level we hypothesize some non-coding DNA (ncDNA) possess structural inherencies that can be deployed to direct gene proteins and cell function for diagnosis or therapy.

 Coding DNA and its regulatory, non-coding gene compliment is transcribed and spliced from a transcribed gene.
 Transcription to RNA, edited mRNA, spliced non-coding RNA and ultimately mRNA translation to protein can produce wide ranging, variable outcomes that may not be re-captured experimentally.

 A single nucleotide polymorphism (SNP) or SNP combinations within a gene may affect the finely tuned balance that results.
 Under different environmental conditions this could be material to the protein produced.
 Additionally other mutations of the gene could add complexity to the environment and/or the resulting protein translation.